larpon/vab-sdl/README.md

   with newer versions of SDL2.
 * `vab-sdl` determines what version of SDL2 to build based on the version branch checked out in `~/.vmodules/sdl`.
-  Alternatively you can set the ENV var `SDL_VERSION` or pass the flag `--sdl-version` when building.
+  Alternatively you can set the ENV var `SDL_VERSION` or pass `--sdl-version` when building.
 * `vab-sdl` ships it's own modules for building SDL2 from source.
 * As a convenience, `vab-sdl` wraps *most* of `vab`'s existing functionality, if something is missing or broken please open an issue with this project.